-Whether a producer would rather stick to a deviator (a good match playing the Nash level because a deviation has occurred) or keep looking for a new supplier will affect the IC constraint.
+Whether a producer would rather stick to a non-cooperating good match (a good match playing the Nash level because a deviation has occurred) or keep looking for a new supplier will affect the IC constraint.
 We derive it in all the possible cases:

-- case 1, when the producer will choose the deviator in any circumstances,

-- case 2, when the producer will choose the innovator over the deviator, but stick to the deviator otherwise,

-- case 3, when the producer will choose the deviator in period without innovation, but in period with innovation the deviator is worse than even an outdated supplier,

-- case 4, when the producer will choose a new match in periods without innovation, but in period with innovation, the deviator is better than trying an outdated supplier,

-- case 5, when the deviator is never one of the two best options (which is the special case studied in Appendix A.1).
+- case 1, when the producer will choose the non-cooperating good match in any circumstances, - case 2, when the producer will choose the innovator over the non-cooperating good match, but stick to the non-cooperating good match otherwise, - case 3, when the producer will choose the non-cooperating good match in period without innovation, but in period with innovation the non-cooperating good match is worse than even an outdated supplier, - case 4, when the producer will choose a new match in periods without innovation, but in period with innovation, the non-cooperating good match is better than trying an outdated supplier, - case 5, when the non-cooperating good match is never one of the two best options (which is the special case studied in Appendix A.1).

-Moreover, in cases 1, 2 and 3, the deviator could be chosen one step away from the equilibrium path, we then need to check that whether the producer knows only one deviator or more matters.
+Moreover, in cases 1, 2 and 3, the non-cooperating good match could be chosen one step away from the equilibrium path, we then need to check that whether the producer knows only one non-cooperating good match or more matters.

-Case 1.1 We consider the case where the deviator is always better than starting a new relationship.
-We consider a producer who only knows one deviator (and no other good match), we derive the conditions under which this case applies, and the incentive constraint of a producer who would be in a good match relationship and would not know any deviator.
-We still denote by V_N^T the joint value of the producer and the deviator in periods without innovation and we define W_N^T as the corresponding value in periods with innovation.
+Case 1.1 We consider the case where the non-cooperating good match is always better than starting a new relationship.
+We consider a producer who only knows one non-cooperating good match (and no other good match), we derive the conditions under which this case applies, and the incentive constraint of a producer who would be in a good match relationship and would not know any non-cooperating good match.
+We still denote by V_N^T the joint value of the producer and the non-cooperating good match in periods without innovation and we define W_N^T as the corresponding value in periods with innovation.
 We then get: